 What is line rental?

 This is a set monthly cost for use of the phone line that supplies your broadband.
-It will be added to the monthly cost of your package.
+It is included in the monthly cost of your package.

 Can I get broadband without paying line rental?